Paralegal Schools in Pennsylvania

 Students interested in pursuing a bachelor’s degree in Paralegal Studies may be interested in the Legal Studies program at Gannon University in Erie, PA.
 The legal studies program has been formally approved by the American Bar Association and offers three degree programs: a bachelor degree, an associate degree, and a certificate program.
 The bachelor degree program includes a liberal studies core curriculum designed to provide students a comprehensive background in several academic fields.
 The legal curriculum aims to provide students with the ability to analyze court briefs, draft legal documents, research legal issues, and conduct client interviews.
 Additionally, the theoretical aspects of the course topics give students an in-depth understanding of state and federal court systems, civil and criminal practice and the ethical standards of the paralegal profession.
 This program has been approved by the American Bar Association and is a good option for students seeking a bachelor’s degree, or those wishing to experience a large university environment.

-American Bar Association Approved Paralegal Programs in Pennsylvania
+American Bar Association Approved Paralegal Programs in Pennsylvania (Not-for-Profit)

 - Bucks County Community College (Newtown)